 Although we started with the assumption that you can’t beat the market, we can actually find a few cracks in the efficient market hypothesis.
 One such crack is the value premium: cheap companies (as measured by price to earnings, price to book, or some similar price-to-fundamental ratio) outperform expensive companies in the long run.

-This applies across countries as well: cheap countries tend to outperform expensive ones7.
+This applies across countries as well: cheap countries tend to outperform expensive ones.7

 Star Capital has a site comparing countries on several valuation metrics.
 No matter what metric you choose, the United States looks expensive relative to most other countries in the world, which suggests that it will probably see weaker returns over the next few years than the world as a whole.
 Research Affiliates predicts that US stocks will have real returns of about 0% per year over the next 10 years, compared to 4% for EAFE and 6% for emerging markets.
 They could be wrong–we can’t perfectly predict what markets are going to do–but it’s a good bet that the US will perform poorly compared to the global stock market.

-The United States represents about 50% of the global stock market right now, but if the market were fairly valued, it would probably represent a substantially smaller fraction.
+The United States represents about 60% of the global stock market right now, but if the market were fairly valued, it would probably represent a substantially smaller fraction.
 There’s no single way to decide what the US market’s “true” valuation should be, but one reasonable approach is to use GDP weighting.
-The United States represents about 20% of global GDP, so we could put 20% of our stock investments into the US and 80% into the rest of the world.
+The United States represents about 25% of global GDP, so we could put 25% of our stock investments into the US and 75% into the rest of the world.

 I haven’t given a serious justification for why value investing works because that wouldn’t fit in this essay.
 For more, see the book Global Value by Meb Faber.